Return to Index

 - Lack of Physical Structures or Blockages —Some men are born without a vas deferens or with tubal blockages.
 These conditions may be treated with surgery.

-- Varicocele —The development of a varicocele , or varicose veins in the scrotum, which occurs in nearly 20% of men, can sometimes affect sperm production.
+- Varicocele —The development of a varicocele, or varicose veins in the scrotum, can sometimes affect sperm production.
 Removing the veins may boost fertility, though the evidence favoring surgery remains incomplete.

 - Diabetes and Multiple Sclerosis —These conditions can impair the nerves that promote normal ejaculation.